Fillmore!

 Fillmore! is an American animated television series created by Scott M. Gimple for ABC and, later, Toon Disney.
 It originally ran for two seasons from 2002 to 2004.
-An homage to popular police dramas of the 1970s, Fillmore! is centered on reformed juvenile delinquent Cornelius Fillmore and his new partner, Ingrid Third, members of the Safety Patrol at X Middle School.
-The series was aimed at children, but also attracted an older audience with its '70s references.
+A homage to popular police dramas of the 1970s, Fillmore! is centered on reformed juvenile delinquent Cornelius Fillmore and his new partner, Ingrid Third, members of the Safety Patrol at X Middle School.

 It was the last series produced by Walt Disney Television Animation for ABC, before producing shows exclusively with Disney Channel and its sister channels.
 It maintains a dedicated fanbase and is considered a cult hit.
 Reruns later aired on Disney Channel, Toon Disney, and Disney XD.

 Premise

 Seventh grader Cornelius Fillmore (voiced by Orlando Brown), a juvenile delinquent with a record, was caught raiding the school's new chalk shipment.
 He was "arrested" and given a choice by the safety patrol officer who caught him: either help him solve another case or spend the rest of middle school in detention.
 Fillmore decided to help out and he eventually decided to join up with the safety patrol.

 The show is based around him and his partner Ingrid Third (voiced by Tara Strong) at X Middle School, which is located in the suburbs of Minneapolis and Saint Paul in Minnesota.
 The show's format parodies that of hard-boiled police dramas.
 X's safety patrol is much more actively involved in student behavior than a typical school's safety patrol, and officers often seem to spend more time patrolling than normally attending class, although they can be seen attending at times.

 As part of the Safety Patrol at X Middle School, Fillmore and Ingrid solve crimes and mysteries.
 The series usually presents kid-friendly versions of common crimes, such as stolen scooters, smuggling tartar sauce, holding illegal frog races, and counterfeiting collector cards.